 Here are the reasons why Kindle publishing is the best online business for beginners:

-- The business model is simple - The learning curve is small compared to other forms of online business such as blogging, e-commerce, drop shipping or affiliate marketing.
-You could effectively learn everything you need to know within 1 week of dedicated studying and the rest is for you to put it into action and start maturing your skills.
+- The business model is simple – The learning curve is small compared to other forms of online businesses such as blogging, e-commerce, drop shipping or affiliate marketing.
+You could effectively learn everything you need to know within 1 week of dedicated studying, and then you just need to put it into action to start maturing your skills.

-- The initial investment is small - The initial start up cost is just $200 to get your first book published. $200 is so small that it makes Kindle publishing accessible to almost everyone.
-You may be thinking a blog costs less, and it does if you're blogging as a hobby.
-It's actually requires a higher initial investment to do it profitably.
-Same goes for drop shipping and all other forms of "low investment" businesses online.
-They don't take much to start but they do take a lot to make it successful.
+- The initial investment is small – The initial start up cost is just around $450 to get your first book published. $450 is so small that it makes Kindle publishing accessible to almost everyone.
+You may be thinking a blog costs less, and it does if you’re blogging as a hobby.
+It actually requires a higher initial investment to do it profitably.
+Same goes for drop shipping and all other forms of “low investment” businesses online.
+They don’t take much to start but they do take a lot to make it successful.
 Kindle publishing is by far the easiest business to enter in terms of investment.

 - You only need to do two parts of the entire business – One of the biggest reasons Kindle publishing can be turned into a passive income is because all you need to focus on is the production and the ranking of the product, everything else is taken care of by Amazon.
 And in regard to the two parts you do need to focus on, you don’t even have to be hands on about it.
 You outsource those areas out as well, which means you only need to orchestrate the whole business model and ensure it runs smoothly.
 A.k.a you just need to organise and manage.